Movie Stories in English: 7 Thrilling English Novels With Movie Adaptations

 Want to get a great two-for-one deal when you learn English by reading?

-By choosing books which have movies based on them, you make both the book and the movie become more powerful learning tools.
+This way, you make both the book and the movie become more powerful learning tools and have better focus on learning the language.

 Why Watch Movies Based on Novels?